 You may view and download the job descriptions below:

-- Graduate Assistant for the Division of Social Work, Leadership and Policy
+- Graduate Assistant for the Division of Social Work, Leadership, and Youth Advocacy

 - Graduate Assistant for the Office of Graduate Admissions

-- Graduate Assistant for the Office of Academic Affairs
+- Graduate Assistant for the Center for International Programs and Partnerships

 - Graduate Assistant for the Department of Policy and Leadership